Overview of the Impact MA in Applied Psychology

 In all cases, applicants must show professional relevance, motivation, and readiness to engage with applied psychological science at Master’s level.

-How practical is the programme?
+How practical is the degree?

 Are there scholarships or financial support options?